graphfoundation/ongdb/community/procedure-compiler/README.md

  - `@UserFunction` cannot be defined in the root namespace
  - all visited `@Procedure`|`@UserFunction` names must be unique*

-*A deployed Neo4j instance can aggregate stored procedures from different JARs.
+*A deployed ONgDB instance can aggregate stored procedures from different JARs.
 Inter-JAR naming conflict cannot be detected by an annotation processor.
 By definition, it can only inspect one compilation unit at a time.